Yousuf Tarigami be shifted to Delhi's AIIMS: SC orders based on Yechury's report

 [On-ground situation in Srinagar completely contrary to govt's claims: Yechury]

 Yechury had attempted to visit Tarigami twice earlier, only to be forced to return from Srinagar airport.
-It was only after the Supreme Court directions that the CPI(M) general secretary was allowed to step out of the airport on August 29.
+It was only after the Supreme Court directed that the CPI(M) general secretary was allowed to step out of the airport on August 29.

 The apex court asked him to go to Kashmir and visit his colleague Mohd.
 Yusuf Tarigami and file an affidavit on his return to the court detailing his health condition.